-On October 5, President Trump signed H.R.
+On October 3, Congress passed H.R.
 302, which contains the Disaster Recovery Reform Act of 2018 (DRRA), on a 93-6 vote.
 Given the intensity and impact of natural disasters in 2017, legislators worked to increase the capacity of state and local governments to build and maintain infrastructure to mitigate against future disasters.
 The DRRA is the result of many of these bipartisan efforts to ensure that communities are better positioned to mitigate against and respond to disasters.

 The DRRA modifies several Federal Emergency Management Administration (FEMA) programs to better assist state and local disaster mitigation, preparedness, and recovery.
-In a major win for counties, the legislation prohibits FEMA from attempting to recoup any aid provided more than three years after the date of its release.